-Our purpose is to build trust in society and solve important problems.
-We create long-term value for our other stakeholders in achieving ecological, social and economic value - as an integrated part of their strategy.
-We do this by sharing knowledge and creating awareness.
-This way, we stimulate sustainable economic growth.
+We aim to create long-term value for our employees, our clients and society.
+We assist clients and other stakeholders in achieving ecological, social and economic value as an integrated part of their strategy.
+We do this amongst others by sharing knowledge and creating awareness.
+In doing so, we stimulate sustainable economic growth.
 Furthermore, society's expectations relating to building trust are increasing.
 Especially in these unprecedented times, societal stakeholders expect us to play a role that goes beyond our traditional remit of providing assurance and advice.
-For PwC, building trust in society and solving important problems has evolved towards living up to rising societal expectations on trust and leading by example on sustainability, supported by our values.
+For PwC, building trust in society and solving important problems has evolved towards living up to rising societal expectations on trust and deliberately including a more societal view when considering the challenges of our clients.
+We actively encourage our clients to consider societal consequences like sustainability and provide them with examples by walking the talk ourselves as well.

-How we make a difference: offering multi-competence services and integrated solutions
+How we make a difference

-We are in an unprecedented landscape characterised by a climate crisis, a fundamental macroeconomic reset and societal uncertainties, sectoral break-downs and massive government interventions.
-The world and our stakeholders need to transform to a Net Zero economy and this outlook causes transformations, disruptive technologies and system changes to accelerate.
+We are in an unprecedented landscape characterised by major incidents that occur: like the pandemic, the invasion of Ukraine by Russia and threats like climate change, cyberattacks and societal uncertainties.
+In order to be future-proof, organisations and society need to transform.
 Borders between traditional industries are blurring as a result of digitisation.
-New types of companies are emerging, entering apparently unrelated industries, and challenging industrial conventions that have existed for decades.
-Companies are increasingly digitising and acquiring the characteristics of technology companies.
-At the same time, we see societal themes accelerate that go beyond sectors or industries, such as de-globalisation, cyber risk, privacy, sustainability and inequality.
+New types of companies are emerging, entering apparently unrelated industries and challenging industrial conventions that have existed for decades.
+Companies acquire the characteristics of technology companies.
+At the same time, we see an acceleration of societal themes, such as deglobalisation, cyber risk, privacy, sustainability and inequality.
 This requires responsiveness, resilience and transformation.
-The challenges of our clients require integrated solutions that allow them to remain relevant and resilient for the future.
+The challenges our clients face demand solutions that ensure them to remain relevant and resilient for the future.
 The strength of our organisation lies in the combined expertise and competencies of all our professionals.
-Making a real difference and improving quality demands that we apply a variety of ideas, lenses or perspectives aimed at our purpose: building trust in society and solving important problems.
-To the extent permitted by laws and regulations and in line with our code of conduct, we offer (innovative) solutions on an integrated basis, bringing together a variety of experience and competencies from Tax & Legal, Advisory and Assurance and work in co-creation with our clients.
+To make a difference, we need to apply a variety of ideas, lenses and perspectives aimed at our purpose: building trust in society and solving important problems.
+We focus on a number of themes that are widely relevant: ESG, Risk & Regulation, Future of Work, Future of Finance and Value Creation.
+Themes that are on every client's agenda and represent important social problems.
+We expect these themes to remain relevant in the coming years and we are also working on them ourselves.